oneapi-src/oneTBB/doc/GSG/get_started.rst

 It is recommended for you to have a basic knowledge of C++ programming and some experience with parallel programming concepts.

-|full_name| is a runtime-based parallel programming model for C++ code that uses threads.
+|full_name| is a runtime-based parallel programming model for C++ code that uses tasks.
 The template-based runtime library can help you harness the latent performance of multi-core processors.

 oneTBB enables you to simplify parallel programming by breaking computation into parallel running tasks.
 Within a single process,